agraef/midizap/README.md

 In order to describe more precisely how this works, let's assume an input value *v* and a modulus *k*.
 We divide *v* by *k*, yielding the quotient (offset) *q* = *v* div *k* and the remainder (value) *r* =  *v* mod *k*.
 E.g., with *k* = 16 and *v* = 21, you'll get *q* = 1 and *r* = 5 (21 divided by 16 yields 1 with a remainder of 5).
 The calculated offset *q* is then applied to the note itself, and the remainder *r* becomes the velocity of that note.
 So in the example above the output would be the note `C#0` (`C0` offset by 1) with a velocity of 5.
 On the APCmini, this message will light up the second button in the bottom row of the 8x8 grid in yellow.

-This simple kind of transformation is surprisingly versatile, and there are some variations of the syntax which make it even more flexible.
-The extended MIDI syntax being used here is described by the following grammar rules (please also refer to the beginning of Section *Translation Syntax* for the rest of the MIDI syntax):
+This transformation is surprisingly versatile, and there are some variations of the syntax which make it even more flexible.
+The extended MIDI syntax being used here is described by the following grammar rules (please also refer to Section *MIDI Message Notation* for the rest of the MIDI syntax):

 ~~~
 token ::= msg [ steps ] [ "-" number] [ flag ]